gpanda70/data-engineering-experiments/spark/README.md

 ![img_1.png](Job_Stage_Task.png)

 **Transformation:** Operations like filter, select, join, groupBy.
-They are "lazy", and will not execute until a spark action is invoked.
+They are "lazy" and will not execute until a spark action is invoked.
 * Narrow Transformations: Transformations that each input partition contributes to only one output partition.
 Generally more efficient and faster.
 * Wide Transformations: Transformations where input data from multiple partitions may be combined to produce each output partition.
 This means they require a shuffle, which involves disk I/O, network I/O, and serialization/deserialization of the data.